 Getting there can be a challenge, but PowerSheets (or a similar system) can really help.
 Especially if you're just getting started as a freelancer or recently took the plunge to freelancing full-time.

 While only you can decide if the 2022 PowerSheets Intentional Goal Planner, I do think it's worth the splurge.

 So, if it fits your budget and aligns with your goals, go for it!

-The 2021 designs are beautiful but you have to act fast because they sell out quick!
-Last year I missed out on the color I wanted, but I made it a point to get mine as soon as it became available this year.
-I was lucky enough to snag the color I wanted this time:
+The 2022 designs are beautiful but you have to act fast because they sell out quick!
+I missed out on the color I wanted the first year so I always make it a point to purchase my new planner sooner rather than later.
+Here's the color I snagged this year:

 Have you used the PowerSheets planner before?
 Did you love it, hate it, or just feel “meh” about it?
 I'd love to hear your thoughts, so be sure to leave a comment down below.